 In general, my Airbnb experience has been good so far.
-So, I felt it was appropriate to write a few Airbnb do’s and don’ts – Airbnb tips for guests that I have learned from using Airbnb.
+So, I felt it was appropriate to write a few Airbnb do’s and don’ts or tips for Airbnb guests that I have learned from using Airbnb.

-Airbnb Do’s and Don’ts to consider when using Airbnb
+Here are some of our Airbnb Do’s and Don’ts to consider when using Airbnb.

 Don’t: Don’t Assume Anything

 Don’t assume anything, when in doubt, ask the host.
-Sounds simply but it will make things easier and ensures your stay will be a positive one.
+Sounds simple but it will make things easier and ensure your stay will be a positive one.

 Do: Communicate With The Host

-Also you should ask questions to clarity things.
-For example, ask about local activities, Wi-Fi available or confirm if there are other guests are staying.
+Also, you should ask questions to clarify things.
+For example, ask about local activities, Wi-Fi available or confirm if there are other guests staying.

 Do: Unhappy With Something, Tell The Host